Joelayo/Week-2_Azure_CloudOps/README.md

 ```

-please install pm2 if you want to run on cloud. you may need sudo privilages to installed it because we are going to installed globally.
+Install pm2 if you want to run on the cloud. you may need sudo privileges to install it because we are going to install it globally.

 ```sh
 npm install -g pm2
 ```

-now you can run this application. make sure you are in backend directory
+Now you can run this application.
+Make sure you are in the backend directory

 ```sh
 pm2 start index.js --name "backendAPI"
 ```

-above command will start node server on port 80, you can modify the port number in `index.js` file
+The above command will start the node server on port 80, you can modify the port number in the `index.js` file

 ✈️ Now we are Ready to see the application